oracle/graal/docs/reference-manual/native-image/Properties.md

     ./readproperties -Dinstance_key=INSTANCE_VALUE
     ```

-    This time, you should see output similar to
+    This time you should see output similar to

     ```
     Value of static property: STATIC_VALUE